auroraxcheng/movielistproject/README.md

 # My Personal Project

 ## Animated films tracker
-Javascript application that keeps a log of all the films someone has watched and wants to watch in two different lists, whilst also returning data analysis about the genre and running time of all the media consumed.
+Application that keeps a log of all the films someone has watched and wants to watch in two different lists, whilst also returning data analysis about the genre and running time of all the media consumed.